AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 If the user has access to renditions, the user is provided with the enhanced **[!UICONTROL Download]** dialog with the following capabilities:

 * View all the available renditions of any asset in the download list.
-* Exclude renditions of the assets which are not required for download.
+* Exclude renditions of assets that are not required for download.
 * Apply the same set of renditions to all the similar asset types in one click.
 * Apply a different set of renditions for different asset types.
 * Create a separate folder for each asset.